uwrobotics/MarsRoverHardware/Projects/Gimbal/Rev1/README.md

 ## Errata

-* 5V level shifter bypass capacitor (C19) is not next to IC, it is currently beside the voltage regulator
+* 5V level shifter bypass capacitor (C19) is not close to IC, it is currently beside the voltage regulator (super far)
-* SPI1_MISO should be level shifted since MCU pins are not 5V tolerant
 * Team logo and designer names should be added to silkscreen
 * Need fusing for ultrasonic sensors
 * Silkscreen should be made 60mils